 The code is available for free on Github under a permissive license for anyone to use without any strings attached.
 We encourage the community to fork it, contribute with docs, issues, pull requests, questions, or even try to break it.

 ERC-4337 is designed to enable account abstraction without compromising on decentralization and censorship resistance.
 It strives to be as decentralized as the block production of the underlying chain.
 In practical terms, this means enabling access to smart contract wallets without depending on centralized relayers controlled by a single entity.

 The role of centralized relayers here is replaced with a p2p network of new entities called Bundlers.

 How Bundlers work

-A Bundler can be considered a block-builder, or at least an MEV searcher.
+A Bundler running in a public mempool can be considered a block-builder, or an MEV searcher.
 As Account Abstraction gains adoption, an increasing part of user transactions would move into bundles.
 This means that most MEV opportunities will happen in bundles rather than blocks.
 Any block builder not partnering with a bundler (or becoming one) will be missing out on an increasing portion of the MEV.
 Bundlers will probably optimize for MEV and make the most of their profits over there.

 - Users can propagate

 UserOperationsto a network where any bundler can serve them

 - Bundlers receive and deliver

 UserOperationsto the EntryPoint contract but cannot change them